Video Game: Vector Thrust

-- The War Sequence: The final battle of the Alpha campaign has a massive furball erupt above the ocean involving dozens of aircraft on your side and even more on the enemy's.
+- The final battle of the Alpha campaign has a massive furball erupt above the ocean involving dozens of aircraft on your side and even more on the enemy's.
 In the unoptimised Alpha release this was usually enough to crash the game or destroy the frame rate.

-- Triumphant Reprise: Strike Force is a Triumphant Reprise to the Dreamers's theme, and then the Vector Thrust Main Theme is a Triumphant Reprise to the Triumphant Reprise of Strike Force while having a Triumphant Reprise to itself in the same song.
+- Triumphant Reprise: Strike Force is one of these to the Dreamers's theme, and then the Vector Thrust Main Theme is one to the triumphant reprise of Strike Force while having a triumphant reprise to itself in the same song.